- Member of Nevada State Bar: 1996

 Since 1996, John has practiced law in Nevada focusing primarily on family law.
-In addition to being a Certified Family Law Specialist, John is one of the newest members of the prestigious American Academy of Matrimonial Lawyers.
+In addition to being a Certified Family Law Specialist, John is a member of the prestigious American Academy of Matrimonial Lawyers.
 He has also received an AV-rating by Martindale-Hubbell.
 In 2013, John became one of only two AAML Certified Arbitrators in Southern Nevada.

 In 1989, John graduated cum laude with his bachelor’s degree from Stonehill College in Massachusetts.
 John was awarded a three-year ROTC scholarship while at Stonehill.
 He then attended St. John’s Seminary in Brighton, Massachusetts from 1989 to 1991 where he studied philosophy and theology.
 John graduated cum laude from Brigham Young University’s J. Reuben Clark Law School in 1996, where he was appointed as a Board Member for Trial Advocacy and an Associate Editor of the Education and Law Journal.